1997 Indianapolis 500: Second Day - Sunday May 11

-With the majority of occupied cars having qualified on Saturday, only four machines started qualifying attempts on the second day.
+As the majority of drivers had qualified by Saturday, only four machines started qualifying attempts on the second day.
 Two of them were added to the field; Steve Kinser completed a run early in the day, while Robbie Groff finished just before the track closed in his last attempt.
-The first one was nullified by an engine misfire, and the second, by a cold track surface.
+The first one was nullified by an engine misfire, and the second by a cold track surface.
 Greg Ray, in an at-large entry, was set for a 215 mph qualifying run before he ran out of fuel in his last lap.
 The priority in engine usage at Team Scandia forced Marco Greco to become the only available first-week competitor to sit out during Pole Day weekend.

 In the morning, Dennis Vitolo was assigned to the #54 Beck Motorsports entry, which had a locked-in berth after being raced by Robbie Buhl in the last two rounds of 1996.
 Billy Boat, who failed to qualify in 1996 and was yet to debut in an Indy car race, had been recruited on Friday to drive Foyt's third car, and took to the track for the first time in the #1T car.
-Boat even took warm up laps for a tentative late qualifying attempt, with the only purpose of checking some changes to the car.
+The boat even took warm-up laps for a tentative late qualifying attempt, with the only purpose of checking some changes to the car.
 Despite this, his deal had been agreed before Sharp's injury, and he was not slated to replace him.

 Practice (week 2)

 Monday May 12

 Another cool and windy day saw 18 cars practice.
-Arie Luyendyk continued his dominance, and led the practice chart for already-qualified drivers.
-Billy Boat, who failed to qualify in 1996 and was yet to debut in an Indy car race, had been recruited the week prior to drive Foyt's third car, and took to the track for the first time to complete his refresher test, while Billy Roe became the ninth driver to pass his rookie test.
+Arie Luyendyk continued his dominance and led the practice chart for the seventh consecutive day before sitting out for the rest of the week.
+He did not come back on track until Bump Day practice, which he also led.
+Billy Boat was able to complete his refresher test, while Billy Roe became the ninth driver to pass his rookie test.

-Off the track, A. J. Foyt announced that he was working on a deal for John Andretti to replace the injured Scott Sharp in the #1 entry, providing that travel and scheduling constraints were arranged with his team owner Cale Yarborough.
-Johansson Motorsports confirmed they would use an Infiniti engine provided by Hemelgarn Racing, after plans to run an Oldsmobile engine for their driver Scott Harrington fell through.
+Off the track, A. J. Foyt announced that he was working on a deal for John Andretti to replace the injured Scott Sharp in the #1 entry, providing that travel and scheduling constraints were arranged with his NASCAR team owner Cale Yarborough.
+Johansson Motorsports confirmed they would use an Infiniti engine provided by Hemelgarn Racing, after plans to run an Oldsmobile engine for Scott Harrington fell through.